 Check the AGH website for current exhibit and programming details.

-On the east side of James Street is a side street called King William, also known as “Restaurant Row.”
+On the east side of James Street North is a side street called King William, also known as “Restaurant Row.”
 The small street packs big flavour.
 It’s home to a number of restaurants like Berkeley North, Sagarmatha Curry Palace, The French, The Diplomat, HAMBRGR and The Mule.

 Ready to work off that amazing dinner?
 Head north on James Street to the city’s beautiful West Harbour for an outdoor roller skate at Pier 8 or a waterfront stroll along the peaceful trails of Bayfront Park (and yes, go ahead and get yourself that ice cream cone… you’re on vacation!).

 Top off the evening with live music at The Casbah, or Mills Hardware.

 Check out our Event Calendar for up to date live music listings.

 Feed all your late night cravings with help from our Late Night Dining Guide.

 2. Saturday: Put on your walking shoes and head outdoors!

 Take your pick from loads of satisfying options to fuel your day of outdoor fun in Hamilton.
 For a slightly upscale experience, Aberdeen Tavern is a local favourite.
 Downtown, Saint James Espresso Bar and Eatery and The French offer delicious breakfast menus.